One obstacle in

 The Accommodations Manual presents a five-step process for individualized educational program teams, 504 plan committees, general and special education teachers, administrators, and district-level assessment staff to use in the selection, administration, and evaluation of the effectiveness of the use of instructional and assessment accommodations by students with disabilities.
 The guidance in the manual pertains to students with disabilities who participate in large-scale assessments and the instruction they receive.

-WATI Assessment Package.
-Assessing a Child's Need for Assistive Technology: Where to Start?
-This WATI Assessment process provides an overview of the assistive technology consideration,
+Assistive Technology Consideration to Assessment This WATI Assessment process provides an overview of the assistive technology consideration,

 Accessibility: A Guide for Educators - Empowering students with accessible technology that enables personalized learning.
 This guide from Microsoft provides information about accessibility and accessible technology to help educators worldwide ensure that all students have equal access to learning with technology.
 In English and Spanish.